Mixing business with pleasure

 With the main living, master suite and guest bedroom on one side, and two additional guest bedrooms complete with ensuites on the other, it’s the perfect arrangement for holidaymakers who want stylish, homely – yet private – accommodation in the popular Central Otago township.

-“From the start, the brief was to create a beautiful Landmark home which incorporated two rooms specifically for that holiday home market,” explains Andy Lawrence of Landmark Homes Central Otago.
+“From the start, the brief was to create a beautiful Landmark home which incorporated two rooms specifically for that holiday home market,” explains Landmark Homes Designer Debbie Clarke.

 “Each wing has been designed to include its own bathroom and private exterior sitting area.
 The rooms can be privately accessed too, either from the outside or through the garage.”